-The gluteus minimus exercises below include regressions and progressions for each movement, to either make them easier or more difficult, so these exercises will suit all fitness levels.
+The gluteus minimus exercises in this article include regression or progression movements to either make them easier or more difficult, so these exercises will suit all fitness levels.

 The gluteus minimus is one of three gluteal muscles - gluteus maximus, medius and minimus.
 These three muscles are what make up your buttocks.
 The gluteus minimus is the smallest of the three gluteal muscles.
 It is a deep-seated triangular-shaped muscle that runs from your hip bone to your upper thigh bone.